-P2-HubPac does not support the card reader functionality at this time.
+P2-HubPac does not support the card reader functionality.
 Make sure the servers that require the card reader authentication are not connected to the P2-HubPac.

 The firmware version for P2-HubPac is 0D1 at this time.
-If your user stations are upgraded to a newer firmware version, a mouse or OSUI issue may appear.
-When this happens, see Troubleshooting (on page 229) for resolutions.
+If your user stations are NOT upgraded to the latest firmware version, a mouse or OSUI issue may appear.
+When this happens, see Troubleshooting (on page 224) for resolutions.